Lufter/Lufter-academy/content/authors/admin/_index.md

 education:
   courses:

-  - course: MS in Applied Physcis
+  - course: MS Candidate in Applied Physcis
     institution: Columbia University in the City of New York
     year: 2022